iron0012/tdhopper.com/content/articles/2016-01-01-everything-a-stranger-said-about-my-height-in-2015.md

 Slug: everything-a-stranger-said-about-my-height-in-2015
 Tags: height, funny

-# Everything a Stranger Said About My Height

 I'm 6' 9".

 When I'm out in public, strangers routinely query me for this number.
 The more persistent among them will ask about my past or future basketball career and the relative heights of my parents.
 Though I will occasionally hear something that amuses me ("One more inch and you'd be seven feet."), every time I leave my apartment it is with the expectation that I will hear the same series of mundane questions.